Dosage Form: cream

 Dosage and Administration

-Apply Urea 40% to affected skin twice a day, or as directed by your physician.
+Apply Urea 40% to affected skin twice per day, or as directed by your physician.
 Rub in until completely absorbed.

 Apply to diseased or damaged nail(s) twice per day, or as directed by a physician.